CivicTechAtlanta/atlanta-npu/README.md

   - Contact your NPU & Neighborhood Organization leaders: https://www.atlantaga.gov/government/departments/city-planning/neighborhood-and-npu-contacts
   - Read about the NPU system: https://en.wikipedia.org/wiki/Neighborhood_planning_unit
   - Attend NPU University to learn about the system
-- **..Contribute to ATL NPU tech projects**: Go to the GitHub repository you have an idea for click "Issues", then "New Issue".
+- **..Contribute to ATL NPU tech projects**
+  - Here, in GitHub: Go to the GitHub repository you have an idea for click "Issues", then "New Issue".
 Describe your request there, and you can attach whatever files or images.
 If you're experienced with GitHub, you can also Fork the repo, add some changes, and pull request them in
+  - In real world: Find your NPU's leaders (see link above) and ask about their pain points & how you can help with their website / tech